 As a result of our ongoing skills training, we have codified, literally written down, our process for handling cases, preparing them for settlement, and taking them to trial.
 We focus on what matters, and no matter which attorney in the office is working with a client, the client receives a uniform experience because we have a written process that is based on, and focused on, obtaining the best result for the client.

-Why should this matter to you, especially if you believe your case will be resolved and settled by agreement?
+Why hire a trial lawyer if you think your case will be resolved and settled by agreement?

 The legal community is a small community.
 Most of us know each other.
 We definitely know who is capable of handling a case in trial and who is not.
 This does not justify underestimating any opponent, but some attorneys try bully tactics and try to take advantage of the other side if they do not believe the other side is willing or able to call their bluff and present the case well at trial.
 The Oklahoma legal community knows that we are not afraid of trial and that we are good at trial.